Please read the following, then click on the link at the bottom of this page to download, print and sign.

 Surgery: Pre-Pay Your Portion of Costs

-If you require surgery, we will estimate your portion of the planned surgery costs.
+When you ask us to schedule you for elective surgery, we will talk to your surgeon to estimate your portion of the planned surgery costs so you can pay them prior to surgery.
 The amount will be determined by your insurance plan terms and how much of your deductible you have already met.
-You will be required to pay this portion prior to surgery.

-If you are unable to pay your portion of an elective procedure prior to surgery, we will refer you to our Patient Financial Counselor to explore your alternatives, which might include postponing your surgery.
+If you are unable to pay your portion prior to elective surgery, we will ask you to delay surgery until you can do so.

 Paying Your Bill